dlebansais/PgBuilder-Disclosed/README.md

 # PgBuilder

 A tool to optimize gear for a character of the Project: Gorgon MMORPG.
-You can download the latest version (for client 439) [here](https://github.com/dlebansais/PgBuilder-Disclosed/releases/download/v2.0.439.1161/PgBuilder-Full.exe).
+You can download the latest version (for client 439) [here](https://github.com/dlebansais/PgBuilder-Disclosed/releases/download/v2.0.447.1161/PgBuilder-Full.exe).
 There are also some [release notes](https://github.com/dlebansais/PgBuilder-Disclosed/blob/master/ReleaseNotes.md).

-If you have the [.NET Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-desktop-8.0.22-windows-x64-installer) already installed, [this link](https://github.com/dlebansais/PgBuilder-Disclosed/releases/download/v2.0.439.1161/PgBuilder.exe) downloads a smaller file.

 Please don't ignore the Bug Report section at the end!